 If your pet was brought into LRHS by Animal Control, they may charge you an additional fine.
 LRHS is required to collect town fines before releasing a pet.

-If after 7 days, an owner has not reclaimed their pet, it is considered Abandonment by the State of NH.
-If deemed abandoned, the pet will be fully vetted and re-homed by LRHS.
+If after 7 days, an owner has not reclaimed their pet, it qualifies as abandonment and ownership of teh pet will default to LRHS.
+It will then be fully vetted and re-homed.